leoCottret/web-plugins/README.md

 ## Radio France Ultimate
 - [a web plugin](./radio_france_ultimate) that adds missing shortcuts to several media players of a the website (same shortcuts as a youtube player)
 ## Video Color Inverter
-- [a web plugin](./video_color_inverter) to invert the color of all videos, toggable by using shorcuts or by clicking on the browser extension
+- [a web plugin](./video_color_inverter) to invert the color of all videos currently displayed, toggable by using shorcuts or clicking on the browser extension